opendistro-for-elasticsearch/index-management-kibana-plugin/README.md

 - Refer to [CONTRIBUTING.md](./CONTRIBUTING.md).
 - Since this is a Kibana plugin, it can be useful to review the [Kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) alongside the documentation around [Kibana plugins](https://www.elastic.co/guide/en/kibana/master/kibana-plugins.html) and [plugin development](https://www.elastic.co/guide/en/kibana/master/plugin-development.html).

+  - `yarn kbn bootstrap`

+    Install dependencies and crosslink Kibana and all projects/plugins.

+    > ***IMPORTANT:*** Use this script instead of `yarn` to install dependencies when switching branches, and re-run it whenever your dependencies change.

+  - `yarn start`

+    Start kibana and have it include this plugin.
+You can pass any arguments that you would normally send to `bin/kibana`

+      ```
+      yarn start --elasticsearch.hosts http://localhost:9220
+      ```

+  - `yarn build`

+    Build a distributable archive of your plugin.

+  - `yarn test:browser`

+    Run the browser tests in a real web browser.

+  - `yarn test:server`

+    Run the server tests using mocha.

+For more information about any of these commands run `yarn ${task} --help`.
+For a full list of tasks checkout the `package.json` file, or run `yarn run`.

 ## Get Started and Contribute!

 You can get started by: